cooper-org/cooper/docs/source/optim.rst

 When constructing a
 :py:class:`~cooper.optim.constrained_optimizers.ConstrainedOptimizer`,
-the ``dual_scheduler`` parameter is expected to be a *partially instantiated* learning rate scheduler from Pytorch, for which the ``optimizer`` argument has **not yet** been passed.
+the ``dual_scheduler`` parameter is expected to be a *partially instantiated* learning rate scheduler from PyTorch, for which the ``optimizer`` argument has **not yet** been passed.
 The :py:meth:`cooper.optim.partial_scheduler` method allows you to provide a  configuration for your ``dual_scheduler``\'s hyperparameters.
 The rest of the instantiation of the ``dual_scheduler`` is